SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 The core reconfigures the type A timers in split mode, so each can generate up to 6 PWM channels simultaneously.
 The `LPER` and `HPER` registers are set to 254, giving a period of 255 cycles (it starts from 0), thus allowing 255 levels of dimming (though 0, which would be a 0% duty cycle, is not used via analogWrite, since `analogWrite(pin,0)` calls `digitalWrite(pin,LOW)` to turn off PWM on that pin).
 This is used instead of a PER=255 because `analogWrite(255)` in the world of Arduino is 100% on, and sets that via `digitalWrite()`, so if it counted to 255, the arduino API would provide no way to set the 255/256th duty cycle).
 Additionally, modifications would be needed to make `millis()`/`micros()` timekeeping work without drift when TCA is selected for timekeeping.
 Preventing drift is easy with PER = 254, but hard at PER = 255 (.
 The core supports generating PWM using up to 6 channels per timer, and will work with alternate PORTMUX settings as long as the the selected option isn;t one of the three-channel ones for TCA1 - those are not supported.
 TCA1 can be on PB0-5 or PG0-5 (and not even the latter on DA due to errata).
 TCA0 can go on pin 0-5 in any port (though they must all be on the same port.
 We default to configuring it for PD on 28/32 pin parts, PA on 14 and 20-pin  and PC on 48/64 pin ones).

-`analogWrite()` checks the `PORTMUX.TCAROUTEA` register, and on DD-series parts (and DA/DB if we ever get a fix) the `PORTMUX.TCDROUTEA` register to know which pins might have PWM from those timers,.
+`analogWrite()` checks the `PORTMUX.TCAROUTEA` register, and on DD-series parts (and DA/DB if we ever get a fix) the `PORTMUX.TCDROUTEA` register to know which pins might have PWM from those timers.

 **Because analogWrite() supports PWM on TCB-controlled pins, any timer not being used for millis is configured in PWM mode on initialization.
 You are responsible for resetting the timers first if you need them for something else!**

-#### bool digitalPinHasPWMNow(uint8_t p)
-This function returns 1 if the pin currently has PWM available accounting for PORTMUX and `takeOverTCxn`.
-The dynamic analog of `digitalPinHasPWM()` - obviously, not compile-time constant.

-#### uint8_t digitalPinToTimerNow(uint8_t p)
-This function returns the timer the pin will be controlled by accounting for PORTMUX and `takeOverTCxn`.
-The dynamic analog of `digitalPinToTimer()` - obviously, not compile-time constant.
+Alternate pins are supported from 2.6.7 onwards via a tools submenu.
+They cannot be changed at runtime due to the overhead involved.

+`analogWrite()` on tinyAVR parts does NOT interpret the PORTMUX settings like DxCore does.
+The logic required is more complex than on DxCore while resources are more limited.
+On the tinyAVR parts, alternate pins are not supported.
+They are set individually, and much more chaotically, so an algorithm to support takes more clock cycles and more flash on parts that have less of both; The `PORTMUX.TCAROUTEA` or `PORTMUX.CTRLC` register should not be written without calling `takeOverTCA0()`, however, since 2.6.7 there is a tools submenu to support this.
 ### TCD0

 #### TCD0 on DxCore